grafana/Grafana-Alloy-for-Beginners/README_2.md

 config reloaded
 ```

-## Infrastructure Observability - Collect, process, and export logs and metrics
+## Infrastructure Observability - collect, process, and export logs and metrics
 ### Section 1: Collect logs from Alloy and relabel logs

 #### Objectives